electric-sql/electric/website/docs/guides/writes.md

 #### Implementation notes

-The entrypoint in the code for [merge logic](#merge-logic) is the very blunt `delete_local_on_synced_trigger` defined in the [`./local-schema.sql`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql).
-The current implementation just wipes any local state for a row when any insert, updater or delete to that row syncs in from the server.

-This approach works and is simple to reason about.
-However, it won't preserve local changes on top of concurrent changes by other users (or tabs or devices).
-More sophisticated implementations could do more sophisticated merge logic here.
-This typically involves maintaining more bookkeeping info and having more complex triggers.
+The [merge logic](#merge-logic) in the `delete_local_on_synced_insert_and_update_trigger` in [`./local-schema.sql`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql) supports rebasing local optimistic state on concurrent updates from other users.

-The example also implements a very blunt rollback strategy of clearing all local state and writes in the event of any write being rejected by the server.
-You may want to implement a more nuanced strategy and, for example, provide information to the user about what is happening and / or minimise data loss by only clearing local-state that's causally dependent on a rejected write.
+The rollback strategy in the `rollback` method of the `ChangeLogSynchronizer` in [`./sync.ts`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/sync.ts) is very naive: clearing all local state and writes in the event of any write being rejected by the server.
+You may want to implement a more nuanced strategy.
+For example, to provide information to the user about what is happening and / or minimise data loss by only clearing local-state that's causally dependent on a rejected write.

 This opens the door to a lot of complexity that may best be addressed by [using an existing framework](#framework) or one of the [simpler patterns](#patterns).